psf/black/docs/usage_and_configuration/the_basics.md

 #### Diffs

 Passing `--diff` will make _Black_ print out diffs that indicate what changes _Black_ would've made.
-They are printed to STDOUT so capturing them is simple.
+They are printed to stdout so capturing them is simple.

 If you'd like coloured diffs, you can enable them with the `--color`.